bebbo203/LTL2Action/index.md

 * [Stable-Baselines3](https://stable-baselines3.readthedocs.io/en/master/)
 * [gym-minigrid](https://github.com/maximecb/gym-minigrid)

-or, for better compatibility, the following command can be used
+or, for better compatibility, the following command can be used:

-### Create the environment
+### Set up the conda environment
 ```
 conda env create -f environment.yml
 ```

 ## How to Use

-### Training
+### Training RL agent

 ```
 python train.py